Ofsted Registration Visit: Hour-by-Hour Walkthrough and How to Prepare

 The Ofsted registration visit document pack must include the Statement of Purpose, Children's Guide, all eight submission policies, fire risk assessment, location assessment with the local authority and police consultation responses, planning permission for C2 use class, insurance certificates, business plan with 12-month cashflow, the staff training matrix, and the rota covering the first 12 weeks of operation including waking-night and sleep-in cover.

-Areas of the home the inspector will examine
+Which areas of the home will the inspector examine?

 The Ofsted registration visit premises tour examines bedrooms (size, locks, age-appropriate fit-out), communal areas (kitchen safety, dining), bathrooms (privacy and provision relative to bed numbers), the home office (lockable record storage, separation of personnel files, medication security), outside space (fencing, water mitigations), fire safety (escape routes, fire doors, in-date extinguishers, evacuation plan), and overall maintenance against the Statement of Purpose's stated age range and care model.